Upstatement/ups-public-library/src/entries/what-is-css.md

 > `property: value;` pairs are reffered to as "declarations"

-**Selectors** target which element(s) a ruleset should affect.
+Selectors target which element(s) a ruleset should affect.
 A single selector can apply to anywhere from 0 to all elements on a page.

-**Properties** specify which aspect of the element you want to style.
+Properties specify which aspect of the element you want to style.
 Each HTML element has a vast number of properties available.
 Most are universal, but some properties are specific to certain elements.

-**Values** set a property to one of its available options.
+Values set a property to one of its available options.
 Values can be numbers, keywords, functions, or a combination of each, depending on the property being set.

 ## Writing Selectors

 The first step to writing CSS is to write a selector that specifies which element(s) you want to style.
-There are several types of selectors, each with their own use cases.
+There are many types of selectors, each with their own use cases.
 The most common ways to select elements are by <a href="#type-selector">tag type</a> and by <a href="#class-selector">class name</a>.

-### Common Selectors

-Here's an overview of the most useful selectors:
+Here are some of the most common selectors and their use cases.
+For a complete list, visit the [CSS selectors reference on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).

 #### Universal selector